SamuelOOfori/Gig-Economy-Analysis---Tableau-Dashboard/README.md

 #### This is a Gig Economy Analysis framed in Figma and visualised using Tableau (<a href="https://public.tableau.com/app/profile/samuel.ofori2139/viz/GigEconomyDashboard/ExecutiveView?publish=yes" target="_blank">Click to interact on Tableau Public<a/>)
 ---
 ## Introduction
 The Gig economy, built around short-term, flexible, and freelance jobs instead of traditional, long-term employment is a key feature of the digital labor market.
 As a work model, the gig economy offers workers flexibility and autonomy, while giving businesses cost-effective access to talent and services when they need them.
 This analysis is aimed at providing insights into this market across 5 different geographical areas, aiming to provide information to both freelancers and businesses that patronise their services across these platforms: Fiverr; General Freelancers; PeoplePerHour; Totptal; and Upwork.
-Data for the visualisation was sourced from two sources:
+Data for the visualisation was sourced from two sources, obtained from 10Alytics:
 <ol>
   <li> Freelancer Details Data </li>
   <p>